Gizmotronn/starsailors/cplusplus-settingup.md

 We're going to click on the button that says "Create new project."
 A window will open up, and we'll click "Console".
 We then select C++ as the language we'll be using, instead of C. I've titled the project "Hello World" and saved it in Github/Acord-robotics/starsailors/stellarios/.
 After this there's a bunch of options to do with debugging and the compiler, we're just going to leave them how they are at the moment.
 We click finish, and we're into the project interface.

 Once we've created the project, we see that there is a file called "main.cpp".
 The .cpp part of the file is the extension that identifies it as a cplusplus project.
 See this part of the video for more: - https://youtu.be/vLnPwxZdW4Y?t=600.
-We're going to open this file, and we see that there is a bunch of cod
+We're going to open this file, and we see that there is a bunch of code